 Goya's early success seems to have come relatively easily, and he was involved with his in-laws in an ambitious set of new decorations for the cathedral of Zaragoza.
 Although he failed in his first attempts to win competitions at

 the newly founded Royal Academy in Madrid, by 1775 he was in the employment of the Royal Tapestry Factory of Santa Barbara in Madrid, designing series of tapestries that were the factory's principal productions over the next

 fifteen years.
 During this same time, Goya received his first commission to paint religious works and portraits, the latter from an increasingly more elevated group of patrons.
 By 1786 he was made Painter to the King, and, in I799,

-Today, Goya is regarded both as the last of the Old Masters and the first of the moderns.
-The subversive imaginative element in his art, as well as his bold handling of paint, provided a model for the work of later generations of artists, notably Monet, and Picasso.
+Today, along with Leonardo da vinci, El Greco, and Caravaggio, Goya is regarded both as the last of the Old Masters and the first of the moderns.
+The subversive imaginative element in his art, as well as his bold handling of paint, provided a model for the work of later generations of artists, notably Manet, Paul Cezanne Claude Monet, and Pablo Picasso.
 In his honour, Spain's main national film awards are called the Goya Awards.